Ouachita chemistry students Clower, McCoy named Arkansas Academy of Science grant recipients

 March 07, 2022 - Claire Phillips

-Ouachita Baptist University chemistry students Cori Clower and Aiiryel McCoy, both of Little Rock, have been chosen as two of the four students statewide to receive undergraduate student research grants from the Arkansas Academy of Science (AAS).
+Ouachita Baptist University chemistry students Cori Clower and Aiiryel McCoy, both juniors from Little Rock, Ark., have been chosen as two of the four students statewide to receive undergraduate student research grants from the Arkansas Academy of Science (AAS).
 AAS funds grants of up to $1,000 each spring to assist students with purchasing supplies for their research projects.

-Both Clower and McCoy authored their own grant proposals, which were approved for funding and announced at the AAS in April 2021.
-Clower, a junior biomedical sciences major, and McCoy, a senior chemistry major, are conducting their respective research projects over the course of this academic year.
+Clower and McCoy authored their own grant proposals, which were approved for funding and announced at the AAS in April 2021.
+Clower, a biomedical sciences major, and McCoy, a chemistry major, are conducting their respective research projects over the course of this academic year.

 Clower and McCoy also will present their research findings at the annual 2022 AAS meeting, which will be held on Ouachita’s campus April 1-2.

 “Getting these grants is a huge deal,” said Dr. Sara Hubbard, associate professor of chemistry and holder of the Nell I. Mondy Chair of Chemistry at Ouachita.
 “Not only is it helpful to have the funds to help with research supplies, but Cori and Aiiryel are the authors of these grant proposals – it’s not something that many undergraduates get to accomplish.”